tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/blockchain-tech-details.md

 * The advent of the internet and ubiquitous connectivity
 * Powerful client-side computers

+### Blockchain begnnings - The first public blockchain and cryptocurrency

 On October 31, 2008, an individual or group calling itself Satoshi Nakamoto proposed a **P2P network for a digital currency**, calling it **Bitcoin**.
 Bitcoin introduced a novel consensus mechanism, now referred to as Nakamoto Consensus, that uses Proof-of-Work (PoW) to enable nodes to reach agreement in a decentralized network.
 It became possible to send online payments directly between parties **independent of financial institutions and trusted third parties**.
 Bitcoin became the first public, decentralized payment application.

 <HighlightBox type="docs">